Brand Names: Coartem

-Artemether and lumefantrine are medications to treat malaria.
-These medicines work by interfering with the growth of parasites in the red blood cells of the human body.
+Artemether and lumefantrine are anti-malaria medications that interfere with the growth of parasites in the red blood cells of the human body.
 Malaria is caused by parasites that enter the body through the bite of a mosquito.
 Malaria is common in areas such as Africa, South America, and Southern Asia.

-The combination of artemether and lumefantrine is used to treat non-severe malaria.
+Artemether and lumefantrine is a combination medicine used to treat non-severe malaria.